banerRana/ai-document-pipeline-python-sample/README.md

 ```

 The `--account-name` parameter should be replaced with the name of the Azure Storage account deployed in the environment found in the `environmentInfo.value.azureStorageAccount` value from the [`./infra/InfrastructureOutputs.json`](./infra/InfrastructureOutputs.json) file after deployment.

+## FAQ

+### How are confidence scores calculated?

+For Azure OpenAI, confidence scores can be calculated by first enabling the `logprobs` feature in the model request.
+This will return the log probabilities of the tokens generated by the model, which can be used to calculate a confidence score for structured outputs of the model by comparing the key-value pairs to their generated tokens log probabilities.

+> [!NOTE]
+> See the [`openai_confidence`](./src/AIDocumentPipeline/shared/confidence/openai_confidence.py) module for the implementation of calculating the confidence score for the Azure OpenAI model using a structured output.

+> [!IMPORTANT]
+> Do not use prompting to generate confidence scores as part of the generated output, as this will not be a reliable source of truth.
+The `logprobs` feature is the only reliable technique, using the model's internal mechanisms for evaluating the probability of the tokens that it generates.

+For Azure AI Document Intelligence, confidence scores are automatically calculated and returned by models for the words detected in the document.
+These scores can be combined with the Azure OpenAI model confidence scores to calculate an overall confidence score when combining the two techniques for higher accuracy extractions.

+> [!NOTE]
+> See the [`document_intelligence_confidence`](./src/AIDocumentPipeline/shared/confidence/document_intelligence_confidence.py) module for the implementation of calculating the confidence score for the Azure AI Document Intelligence model using a structured output.

 ## Contributing